Are you trusting your gut enough in business?

 Please remember, that just because someone comes along and tells you to do something different in your business, even if they’re an expert, and your gut is loudly shouting NO NO NO, you don’t have to listen.

-You know (and your gut) knows your business best.
-Trust your instincts and watch your success soar!
+You know (and your intuition) knows your business best.
+Start trusting your gut and watch your success soar!